Online Trading Starts Here

 CFDs are technically not futures, but an alternative to trading futures.
 CFDs are leveraged financial derivatives that allow traders to speculate on the price changes in a specific market without the need to take complete ownership.
 Essentially, a trader will purchase an underlying market if they think the price will increase, or sell the underlying market if they think the price will dip.
 The total profits or losses will be determined based on the total position size times the difference between open and close costs of the position itself.

-Should I Trade Futures?
+Should I trade futures?

 In general, we would recommend trading futures.
 They are a great trading instrument for hedging and reducing risk.
 If you’re already involved in a trading instrument that is particularly risky and involves a lot of speculation, then futures can offset some potential costs.
 Futures are very highly leveraged investments, are very liquid, and have low commission and execution costs.
 Just as well, futures have the potential to generate profit quickly and are excellent for diversifying a portfolio and hedging risk.
 They are also a lot more efficient and could be considered fairer than single stocks.